Everything You Need to Know About Evil Proxy Attacks and MFA Bypass

-An Evil Proxy can be particularly dangerous as it uses Reverse Proxy and Cookie Injection methods to bypass two-factor from major vendors like GitHub, Apple, Okta, Microsoft and Google.
+An Evil Proxy can be particularly dangerous as it uses Reverse Proxy and Cookie Injection methods to bypass two-factor authentication (2FA or MFA) from major vendors such as GitHub, Apple, Okta, Microsoft, and Google.

 How it works